Fighting Cabin Fever

 For our pets, winter could be the worst time of the year.
 They’re often stuck inside (just like we are) with minimal options for entertainment.
 If you’ve got a young animal, this could spell trouble.
 We've got some recommendations to help keep your pet both physically and mentally active during those long stretches of indoor time.

 Keeping Your Dogs Busy

 Puzzle Toys For Fido

-One of the easiest ways to keep your dog entertained is by using puzzle toys and treat balls to break up the boredom of the day.
-Treat dispensers like wobblers, are a great way to give your dog play time without being too heavily involved yourself.
+One of the easiest ways to keep your dog entertained is by using puzzle toys and treat balls to break up the boredom of the day. wobblers, are a great way to give your dog play time without being too heavily involved yourself.
 Depending on the level of activity and size of your dog, it might even be reasonable to feed your dog from a wobbler during the winter months.

 Dogs are pretty smart, so when Fido becomes a pro at one puzzle toy, hide it away for a few months.
 You can bring it back out when they’ve forgotten, and it’ll be like a brand new toy for them.
 Rotating out your puzzle toys like this is a great way to keep your dogs engaged during slower months.

 Another, more involved way to keep your dog stimulated and active during the winter months is to play hide and seek.
 You can play with a special hide and seek toy like this one, where you stuff smaller, squeaky toys into a larger container that your dog then digs around in.
 If your dog tires easily of the hide and seek toy, you could also play hide and seek for real with your dog.